 You’ll come across the visitor centre when you park.
 It’s a wooden hut which I think is used primarily for education as they do have groups of school children visiting, and they also host environmental and arts events.
-For more on their events you can visit here
+For more on their events by visiting the North Norfolk District Council website.

 And right by the Visitor Centre are the WC’s.
 Very important!

 Parking is extremely easy and costs £1.50 for all day, which is excellent value.
 The pay and display maching is very easy to miss and you may be mistaken in thinking that this is a free car park.
 Look out for the machine at the side of the WC’s - it's not easy to spot unless you know it's there!